agnaite/planty/README.md

 #  🌱 planty  [![Build Status](https://travis-ci.org/agnaite/planty.svg?branch=master)](https://travis-ci.org/agnaite/planty)

 Planty takes the mystery out of keeping plants alive!
 Intended for both the novice and the seasoned professional, this app provides concise, user-friendly guidance on how to take care of houseplants.
-Users can search for plants by name or plant profile, add new plants to the database, edit current plants, and schedule watering reminders for plants they own.
+Users can search for plants by name or plant profile, add new plants to the database, edit current plants, and schedule watering reminders for plants🍃 they own.

 ## Table of Contents